michaelavila/orc/README.md

 flow of the program jumps from event handler to event handler.
 This makes the program difficult to understand and work with.
 The second situation involves using something like caolan's [async](https://github.com/caolan/async).
-Unfortunately, these implementations require you to introduce implementation details about how asynchrony is managed into the signature of the asynchronous methods.
+Unfortunately, implementations like this require you to introduce implementation details about how asynchrony is managed into the signature of the asynchronous methods.